sisagir/PixelMonitoring/ileakT/README.txt

+# TODO: (Florian) Is the code in the directory still needed?
+# Some hard-coded path to not public files makes it not executable...

 Temperature measured together with the leakage current in this way the leakage current simulation can be scaled to the temperature at which measurements were taken